Customer satisfaction is an essential factor that dictates whether a business is going to triumph or not.

 3. Up-to-date content

 Accessibility is what differentiates you from your competitors.
-If a software is not going to be accessible to all users, then there's no point in developing it in the first place.
+If a software application is not accessible to all users, then there's no point in developing it in the first place.
 Content needs to be accessible as well.
-You can't possibly use a machine if it doesn't come along with instructions and manuals.
+You can't possibly use a machine if it doesn't come with instructions and manuals.
 Think of your self-service education tools as part of your software package.
-Only then you'll be able to provide complete customer satisfaction.
+Only then will you be able to provide complete customer satisfaction.

 Given that you provide your customers with the best quality products and services, they can be your biggest unpaid-marketing team.
 No matter if they had a good or bad experience with your product, they are going to talk about it.
-So to make sure the marketing is positive, provide users with customer education that is delightful.
+So to make sure the marketing is positive, provide users with delightful customer education.

 If you think about these tools as something to serve someone, both when they are having problems, along with when they are happy, then you can build much happier, more delighted customer bases.